Reliable Legal Counsel On Purchases And Sales Of Real Estate

 Get In Touch With A Real Estate Attorney

-Whether you are buying, selling or leasing a residential or commercial property, the Law Office of Phil Napolitano will guide you from start to finish and explain what you can expect, both procedurally and financially.
+Whether you are buying, selling or leasing a residential or commercial property, the Napolitano Law PLLC will guide you from start to finish and explain what you can expect, both procedurally and financially.
 We can help draft, review and execute all relevant agreements.
 Even if you have already made or accepted an offer, it is not too late to call us at 718-414-6175 or send us an inquiry online.
 We can even assist with foreclosures and short sales.